metabase/metabase/docs/administration-guide/databases/mysql.md

 ### Raising a MySQL Docker container of MySQL 8+

-If you are spinning up a new MySQL container, and
+If you are spinning up a new MySQL container, and:

  - you want Metabase to connect to the container without having to manually create the user or change the authentication mechanism,
  - or you're facing a `RSA public key is not available client side (option serverRsaPublicKeyFile not set)` error,

-Use the `['--sql_mode=', '--default-authentication-plugin=mysql_native_password']` modifiers when you run the container, like so:
+Use the `['--default-authentication-plugin=mysql_native_password']` modifiers when you run the container, like so:

-- a simple docker run: `docker run -p 3306:3306 -e MYSQL_ROOT_PASSWORD=xxxxxx mysql:8.xx.xx --sql_mode= --default-authentication-plugin=mysql_native_password`
+- a simple docker run: `docker run -p 3306:3306 -e MYSQL_ROOT_PASSWORD=xxxxxx mysql:8.xx.xx --default-authentication-plugin=mysql_native_password`

 - or in docker-compose: